The top reasons why your newborn isn’t sleeping at night include hunger, illness, and not understanding the time of day.

-Well, that’s great advice if your little one is actually getting some rest.
+“Just sleep when the baby sleeps” is great advice if your little one is actually getting some rest.
 But what if you spend more time pacing the halls with a wide-eyed newborn than you do catching some Zzz’s?

-Read on to learn five common reasons why some babies like the nightlife, and what you can do to get back on the sleep train.
+Read on to learn five common reasons why some babies like the nightlife and what you can do to get back on the sleep train.

 Here are a few things you can do to help your baby learn that day is for play and night is for rest:

-• Avoid sleep-inducing activities, if at all possible, during the day.
-Don’t fight your baby’s need to sleep.
-But if you can keep them out of the car seat for a bit, that extra time awake will help them later.
+helps reset their internal clock.
+If you can’t get outside, place your baby’s crib or sleeper near a window that gets steady, bright light.
+Make sure they’re well protected from the sun, though. - Avoid sleep-inducing activities, if possible, during the day: Don’t fight your baby’s need to sleep.
+But if you can keep them out of the car seat for a bit, that extra time awake will help them (and you) later.

 Thirst is another reason babies wake up.
 A drink of breast milk or formula may do the trick.